With BSG learning graphic design from home has never been easier

 The Graphic Design Course syllabus is structured in a way to cover the comprehensive major and minor subjects related to graphic design.

-Visual communication is a diverse and constantly reformulating practice that uses a wide range of technical processes to engage with audiences.
-The course introduces you to a range of working methods, practices and techniques.
+Graphic design is a form of visual communication that is a diverse and constantly reformulating practice that uses a wide range of technical processes to engage with audiences.
+The graphic design course introduces you to a range of working methods, practices and techniques.

 You will explore a range of technical skills and will be encouraged to investigate new approaches, combine existing techniques and explore traditional methods to develop innovative outputs.
-During the course you will make your own portfolio.
+Fundamental to your professional success during the course you will make your own commercial portfolio.

 Module 1 Introduction to Modern Graphic Design